IRCraziestTaxi/typeorm-linq-repository/README.md

 ## Foreword

-This is a very young codebase and has not received a lot of testing yet.
-There will soon be an NPM package after more testing is performed, but in the meantime, you are more than welcome to use it.
-I only ask that you please submit issues and/or pull requests so that any problems can be straightened out.
+This is a work in progress.
+I am still learning all the intricacies of TypeORM's QueryBuilder, so some things don't work as expected right now.
+It handles simple `include`s, `thenInclude`s, `where`s, and `orderBy`s very well, but I am still working on the more complex cases.
+If you do want to use the code, I only ask that you please submit issues and/or pull requests so that any problems can be straightened out.

 ### Prerequisites